affinidi/affinidi-didcomm-dart/README.md

 - **DID Document** - A DID is a URI (Uniform Resource Identifier) that resolves into a DID Document that contains information such as cryptographic public keys, authentication methods, and service endpoints.
 It allows others to verify signatures, authenticate interactions, and validate messages cryptographically.

-- **DIDComm Message** - usually called DIDComm Encrypted Message is a JSON Web Message (JWM), a lightweight, secure, and standardised format for structured communication using JSON.
+- **DIDComm Message** - is a JSON Web Message (JWM), a lightweight, secure, and standardised format for structured communication using JSON.
 It represents headers, message types, routing metadata, and payloads designed to enable secure and interoperable communication across different systems.

 - **Mediator** - A service that handles and routes messages sent between participants (e.g., users, organisations, another mediator, or even AI agents).